Kanboard Documentation

 Project Roles

-Each individual team project can assign a different role to each user and group:
+Each team project can assign a different role to each user and group:

 RoleDescription

-Project ManagerCan change project settings, access to the Gantt chart and reports
+Project ManagerCan change project settings, access the Gantt chart, and view reports

 Project MemberCan create tasks and use the board